AndrewDiles/validation_demo/README.md

 }
 ```

+Handler should **validate** the `req.body` to ensure:

-Ensure it validates the incoming information.
+- it has the correct shape
+- the values are within acceptable ranges
+- the target student exists
+- the student has not yet been graded

-Ensure the existing data structures are maintained.
+Remember to maintain the data structure

 Respond to the request according to the outcome.